emca-it/OP5-Documentation/howto/HOWTOs/Best_Practices_for_deploying_OP5_Monitor.md

 #### Backups

-Backup op5 monitor frequently.
+Backup OP5 Monitor frequently.
 One can get a full backup of an OP5 Monitor using the command 'op5-backup'.
 One can also tie this to a cron job.
 Files will be saved in '/root' unless specified within the op5-backup parameters [which file or args?] .

 #### Configuration Management